 - Methamphetamine: Approximately 11 million Americans have admitted to using meth at least once in their lives.
 When it was first created in 1887, methamphetamine was used to treat a number of disorders including narcolepsy, depression, obesity, and behavioral issues.
 The drug eventually became restricted as a prescription drug, but it is still widely available on black markets.
 Meth can cause sleeplessness, loss of appetite, increased blood pressure, paranoia, and depression.
 In most cases, the drug is not “instantly addictive,” but prolonged use leads to the development of tolerance and dependency.
 Meth can cause irreversible harm including damaged blood vessels, stroke, liver damage, kidney damage, brain damage, severe tooth decay, psychosis, and increased risk for infectious diseases.

 - Cocaine: In 2006, 35.3 million Americans ages 12 and older reported using cocaine at least once in their lives.
 The drug produces intense highs that are relatively short-lived, often ending in deep depression and an intense craving for the drug.
 Many who use the drug experience increased heart rate, muscle spasms, and convulsions.
 Regardless of how frequently or infrequently they take the drug, cocaine users are at an increased risk to experience heart attacks, strokes, seizures, and respiratory failure.
 Cocaine interferes with the way the brain processes chemicals, making the body crave the drug in order to feel “normal.”
-Long-term cocaine use can cause permanent damage to blood vessels, malnutrition, severe tooth decay, hallucinations, psychosis, and severe depression.
+Long-term cocaine use without cocaine addiction treatment intervention can cause permanent damage to blood vessels, malnutrition, severe tooth decay, hallucinations, psychosis, and severe depression.

 Alcohol Over Heroin?
 The Truth About the Drugs We Use